 Opposite the Opera is L’Intendant wine store.
 It’s an institution for the locals, with wine from 6 euros to 6000 euros.
 “There isn’t” says local Alex Palerologue “a single bad bottle in here.
 They are all outstanding even the cheapest, and the people who work here give excellent advice”.

 The best wine bar in Bordeaux

-Maison Gobineau looks very chic and sleek from outside so you might think it’s expensive, trust me, it’s not.
+The Bar a Vins housed in Maison Gobineau looks very chic and sleek from outside so you might think it’s expensive, trust me, it’s not.
 Inside there are stained glass windows, an Aubusson tapestry behind the bar and rack upon rack of bottles.
-You’ll also find a very long wine list menu on which you may be astonished to see so many wines costing from just 2 euros per glass.
+You’ll also find a very long wine list menu on which you may be astonished to see so many wines costing from just a few euros per glass.
 The bar man explains that it’s about making the wines of Bordeaux accessible and known to all.